Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 - Join for 1000 gold if reputation is between 13 and 16 and the protagonist's charisma is 14 or higher.

 NOTE:
-This setting will be stored in saved games.
-Toggling this check later won't have an effect unless you load an earlier save.
-Alternatively you can toggle this check manually in the game if the debug console is enabled.
+This option is set on a per NPC basis as soon as the party enters the respective area.
+Toggling this check later won't have an effect on these NPCs unless you load an earlier save.
+Alternatively you can enable or disable the check manually for selected NPCs in the debug console of the game.

-To disable alignment checks enter this code (replace "CLUAConsole" by "C" for the Enhanced Editions):
+To disable the alignment check of an NPC execute this code while the mouse cursor is placed over the NPC's selection circle (replace "CLUAConsole" by "C" for the Enhanced Edition games):
-CLUAConsole:SetGlobal("A7CHR-SKIPCHECK","GLOBAL",1)
+CLUAConsole:SetGlobal("A7CHR-SKIPCHECK","LOCALS",1)

-To enable alignment checks enter this code (replace "CLUAConsole" by "C" for the Enhanced Editions):
+To enable the alignment check of an NPC execute this code while the mouse cursor is placed over the NPC's selection circle (replace "CLUAConsole" by "C" for the Enhanced Edition games):
-CLUAConsole:SetGlobal("A7CHR-SKIPCHECK","GLOBAL",0)
+CLUAConsole:SetGlobal("A7CHR-SKIPCHECK","LOCALS",0)

 *** 3. Remove custom NPCs from the game ***